-- The accidental or unlawful loss, unavailability or alteration of clinical trial data from completed or ongoing clinical trials for any of our product candidates could result in delays in our development and regulatory approval efforts as well as significantly increase our costs to recover or reproduce the data. - The size and complexity of our systems make them potentially vulnerable to breakdown or interruption, whether due to computer viruses or other causes, which may result in the loss of key information or the impairment of production and other supply chain processes, adversely affecting our business. - Any data security incident or other event, either on its own or as a pattern, may require costly response and remediation efforts, trigger litigation or adverse regulatory action arising from or related to such an incident or event, and result in significant additional expense to implement further data protection measures.
-Integrating the systems and data of any acquired entity may in some cases further increase these risks due to unforeseen threats and vulnerabilities.

-• Similarly, a data security incident or other event experienced by our collaborators, third-party providers, distributors and other contractors may hinder our product development, supply chain, other business operations, or our regulatory and contractual obligations to others and could also give rise to litigation or adverse regulatory action.
+- The accidental or unlawful loss, unavailability or alteration of clinical trial data from completed or ongoing clinical trials for any of our product candidates could affect our ability to operate, result in delays in our development and regulatory approval efforts, and significantly increase our costs to recover or reproduce the data. - The size and complexity of our systems may make them potentially vulnerable to breakdown or interruption, whether due to computer viruses or other causes, which may result in the loss of key information or the impairment of production and other supply chain processes, adversely affecting our business. - Any data security incident or other event, either on its own or as a pattern, may require costly response and remediation efforts, trigger notification obligations under breach notification laws, result in litigation or adverse regulatory action arising from or related to such an incident or event, damage our reputation, and result in significant additional expense to implement further data protection measures.
+Integrating the systems and data of any acquired entity may increase these risks due to unforeseen threats and vulnerabilities. - Similarly, any data security incident or other event experienced by our collaborators, third-party providers, distributors and other contractors may hinder our product development, supply chain, other business operations, or our regulatory and contractual obligations to others and could also give rise to litigation or adverse regulatory action.